Motivation consists of three elements:

 I also use this Motivation Model as I try to understand other people’s reasons for their actions (or inactions).
 The model is one of the foundations of my work on resistance.
 For details, see my article “Resistance as a Resource,” especially the section called “The First Factor: Expectations”.
 (If I were writing the article today, I would call that section “The First Factor: Motivation.”)

-I developed this Motivation Model about 10 years ago, as I began to study resistence in earnest.
+I developed this Motivation Model about 10 years ago, as I began to study resistance in earnest.
 Not long after I first formulated the model, I discovered that many other people had already described very similar models.
 You can read about some of those models in Edward Lawler’s book Motivation in Work Organizations.